YazdanHaghi/Crypto-Bubbles/README.md

 **How to Use:**

 The visualization will load automatically upon opening the HTML file.
-Click on the radio buttons (currently commented out) to select the desired category (market cap, volume, price, or circulating supply) and update the displayed data.
+Click on the radio buttons (currently commented out) to select the desired category (market cap, volume or price) and update the displayed data.(I add just the 24h changes for now).

 **Code Structure:**

-The code consists of HTML, CSS (not provided), and JavaScript sections:
+The code consists of HTML, and JavaScript sections:

 * **HTML:** Defines the basic structure of the webpage, including the title and a container for the visualization.
 * **JavaScript:**